 Registered Charity No 259211 The Chichester Natural History Society, Chi Nats for short, is a friendly group of local people with a shared interest in all aspects of wildlife, who have been studying and recording all branches of natural history for over 50 years.
 We do this in an entertaining manner and, in cooperation with other like-minded groups, help conserve the flora and fauna of Sussex.
 Members of the Society share a common interest in natural history and while some are experts in particular wildlife fields, others are newcomers to the subject.
 New members are always welcome - Single membership £12 per annum, Joint/Family Membership £22 per annum.

-Contact email secretary@chichesternaturalhistorysociety.org.uk Winter / Spring 2025
+Contact email secretary@chichesternaturalhistorysociety.org.uk Spring 2025

-Fri 28th Mar - Rock Pooling on Aldwick Beach.
+Fri 28th March - Rock Pooling on Aldwick Beach.
 See Events - Field trips.

-Fri 25th Apr - Burton and Chingford Ponds Nature Reserve.
+Tues 20th May - Cobnor Point and its wildlife.
 See events - Field trips.
 Phenology - the 2025 season of recording has started.
 Download your 2025 phenology form.
 DOWNLOADClick below to open/download.2024 results 2023 results

 Facebook See our new Facebook group for members' wildlife sightings.
 Join the group and upload your own sightings.